LONG BEACH LODGE #327

 Long Beach Lodge began when Long Beach was just a little city near the beach on a floor above a bank in 1896.

-Retention Committee: Supporting our senior brothers and widows—checking in, offering rides when needed, and ensuring they continue to feel part of our Masonic family.
-These are just a few areas where your involvement can truly matter.
+Retention Committee Supporting our senior Brothers and widows by checking in, offering assistance when needed, and ensuring they remain a valued part of our Masonic family.

 Fraternally,